Julinhio/javascript-challenges/README.md

 Find the smallest common multiple of the provided parameters that can be evenly divided by both, as well as by all sequential numbers in the range between these parameters.
 The range will be an array of two numbers that will not necessarily be in numerical order.
 For example, if given 1 and 3, find the smallest common multiple of both 1 and 3 that is also evenly divisible by all numbers between 1 and 3.
 The answer here would be 6.

+**Drop it** Given the array arr, iterate through and remove each element starting from the first element (the 0 index) until the function func returns true when the iterated element is passed through it.

+**Steamroller** Flatten a nested array.
+You must account for varying levels of nesting.

+**Binary Agents** Return an English translated sentence of the passed binary string.
+The binary string will be space separated.